The Signal (2007 American film)

 The Signal is a 2007 American horror film written and directed by independent filmmakers David Bruckner, Dan Bush and Jacob Gentry.
 It is told in three parts, in which all telecommunication and audiovisual devices transmit only a mysterious signal turning people mad and activating murderous behaviour in many of those affected.

-The film's three interconnected chapters ("transmissions") are presented in a nonlinear narrative.
-Each of them manifests elements of (besides the overall genre of psychological horror), respectively, splatter film, black comedy, and a post-apocalyptic love story.
-The Signal was met with a mixed but largely positive critical reception.
+The film is divided into three interconnected chapters, referred to as "transmissions", which are presented chronologically from different characters' perspectives.
+Each chapter was written and directed by one of the film's three directors and differs in tone, moving from splatter horror to black comedy and a post-apocalyptic love story.
+The Signal received mixed but generally positive reviews from critics.

 Plot

 Mya is cheating on her husband, Lewis, with Ben.
 Ben asks Mya to leave the city with him, but she remains noncommittal.
 As Mya exits, Ben turns the television on and watches a bizarre psychedelic sequence of images.
 Mya listens to a compact disc given to her by Ben, but she is menaced by men who are acting strangely in a parking garage.
 When she reaches her apartment building, she finds more people behaving strangely.
 Unknown to Mya, a static-like interference coming through communications media has amplified people's negative emotional traits, causing them to act irrationally and, in most cases, violently.